Organwolf/100-days-of-code/README.md

     - [x] Add Redux to the Todo app
     - [x] Add the ability to add a note to the Todo
     - [ ] Refactor and use Hooks in the Todo app
-    - [ ] Style the Todo app w plain CSS
+    - [x] Style the Todo app w plain CSS
     - [ ] Style the Todo app w Bootstrap
-    - [ ] Style the Todo app w Styled Components
+    - [x] Style the Todo app w Styled Components

 ###### Personal
 - [ ] Make a Personal Website

 ###### Sound/visuals
 - [ ] Animate UI in some way
-- [ ] Manipulate an image with code
+- [x] Manipulate an image with code
+    - [x] using get imageData and then processing the pixels.
+Day 11
-- [ ] Trigger sound via code
+- [x] Trigger sound via code
+    - [x] snap sound taking pictures.
+Day 11
 - [ ] Trigger visuals via code

 ###### App development
-- [ ] Use a single API call in an app
+- [x] Use a single API call in an app
+    - [x] Webcam Navigator web API
 - [ ] Use multiple API calls in an app
 - [ ] Create a full-stack application
 - [ ] Make a simple app for mobile